-- Mobile ordering & payment options
+- Mobile ordering and payment options

-- Requires 2-year processing agreement
+- Requires a two-year processing agreement

 With a starter price of just $29/month, talech is a budget quick serve POS option that offers you a lot of bang for your buck. talech also offers some cool hardware options, which include portable Poynt smart terminals, as well as iPad registers, Android-based Ingenico MOBY registers, and mobile credit card readers you can attach to an iPad or smartphone.

 As for features, talech’s Starter package includes QSR features like order management, inventory tracking, variations & modifiers, customer histories, and even a loyalty program.
 If you want more advanced features like kitchen printing, employee management, kiosk mode, and a customer-facing display, you’ll need the $69/month Standard package.
-You can add online ordering to your Standard package for $49/month, or subscribe to the $99/month “Premium” package, which includes online ordering among other extra features, like QuickBooks integration.
+You can add online ordering to your Standard package for $49/month or subscribe to the $99/month “Premium” package, which includes online ordering among other extra features, like QuickBooks integration.
 As you might notice, talech’s prices are a lot cheaper than those of competing POS systems, most of which offer only basic functionality for under $100/month.